ArminJo/Ultimate-Battery-Tester/README.md

 2.0 MAR 1 2022
 ```

-If pin `PIN_ONLY_PLOTTER_OUTPUT` (pin 10) is held low, then the message "Only plotter out" is displayed in the second row for 2 seconds.
+The message "No plotter out" is displayed in the second row for 2 seconds.
+If pin `PIN_ONLY_PLOTTER_OUTPUT` (pin 10) is held low, then the message "Only plotter out" is displayed.

 ```
 Battery Tester
-Only plotter out
+No plotter out
 ```

 Then it prints the data read from EEPROM to serial monitor and displays ESR and capacity.